livepeer/grants/.github/ISSUE_TEMPLATE/GrantsApplication.md

 ---
 name: Grant Application
-About: Submit a new grant idea
+about: Submit a new grant idea
 ---

 **Give a 3 sentence description about this proposal.**